sekl/sebastianklier.com/_posts/2017-10-01-automatic-deployments-to-remote-with-gitlab-ci.md

 comments: true
 ---

 I recently spent some time cleaning up a deployment process which so far consisted pretty much of manually running a big shell script to prepare the code base and then rsync the files to a staging environment.
-Any database changes had to be run manually.
+Any database changes had to be run manually and there used to be no test suite.
+Because some of these process-related issues have been improved since (we have unit and functional tests now and use database migrations), it seemed like a good time to also get rid off the shell script.

 Since this project has already been using [GitLab-CI](https://about.gitlab.com/features/gitlab-ci-cd/) to run the test suite, letting it handle deployments too turned out very simple.